Masrkai/Job_Market_Analysis/Data/HTML_example_parsing_issues/Conclusion.md

-The elements in source pages of each linkedin jon listing varies massively specially when I saw Egypt's listings and US listings.
+The elements in source pages of each linkedin jon listing varies massively.

 basically we are looking for the following elements